 Message from the Leader - Councillor Matthew Brown

 Through working with our most vulnerable residents, we understand their needs better than ever and have built up trust with people who have reached out to the Council to help them through difficult times.
-We didn't let them down and continue to support all of our residents who need help navigating through what is still a challenging time.
+We didn't let them down throughout Covid and beyond and continue to support all of our residents who need help navigating through ongoing challenges.

-We remain committed to our ambitious Community Wealth Building Agenda to address local inequalities and put ownership in a wider number of hands.
+We remain committed to our ambitious Community Wealth Building Agenda Agenda to address local inequalities and put ownership in a wider number of hands.

 Our ambition and unfailing dedication to Preston remains high.
 We continue to strive for a vibrant, successful future and are proud to serve this City and of the work we, alongside our partners, continue to achieve.